Stella213/Forecasting-in-Alteryx/README.md

-# forecast-by-Alteryx with interactive dashboards in Tableau
+2 forecasting projects solved by Alteryx with interactive dashboards in Tableau